REMOVING A SCREWED-ON LATHE CHUCK - some hints and tips...Fitting a new chuck--see the advice here

 Arrange a block of neatly-cut hardwood on the bed so that, when the chuck revolves backwards the face of one jaw will strike it.
 Put the lathe in backgear and run, at bottom speed, in reverse.
 As the jaw hits the wood it should undo the chuck.
 This may have to be repeated several times before it works.
-One trick, which has been known to work on smaller chicks, is to heat that section of the backplate containing the thread using a small heat gun - a jewellers' torch works well - then flood the inside of the spindle with plumbers "Frost Bite" - the stuff used to freeze pipes so work can be done without having to drain a system.
+One trick, which has been known to work on smaller chucks, is to heat the threaded section of the backplate using a small heat gun - a jewellers' torch works well - then flood the inside of the spindle with plumbers "Frost Bite" - the stuff used to freeze pipes so work can be done without having to drain a system.
 Obviously you need to block the open end of the spindle with rags pressed in tightly.
-If still no success, try stage 3.
+If still no success, move on to Stage 3.

 An alternative is to drive a thin wooden wedge between the largest spindle gear and the inside face of the headstock - experience shows that this will need to be repeatedly knocked further into place as work progresses.

 You might like to attempt the manufacture of the very effective "chuck removal tool" shown on this page" http://www.practicalmachinist.com/vb/south-bend-lathes/how-remove-stuck-chuck-tutorial-165028/

 In case the instructions and illustrations on practicalmachinest.com are lost, the pictures are repeated below.